Interviews by NameOral Histories

 A photographer for the Fort Worth Star-Telegram, Record covered the events of that weekend.
 Recorded September 23, 1997.

 An award-winning journalist and presidential historian, Reeves is the author of the 1993 bestseller President Kennedy: Profile of Power, one of the only Kennedy biographies that Jacqueline Onassis insisted her children read to learn about their father.
 At the time of the assassination, Reeves was a correspondent with the Newark Evening News in New Jersey.
-Recorded February 24, 2006.
+Recorded February 24, 2006, and February 18, 2014.

 Reid was a longtime Kennedy supporter who campaigned for him in Texas.
 He also filmed home-movie footage of President Kennedy at Love Field in Dallas and in Dealey Plaza on several occasions in the 1960s.
 Recorded April 24, 1996.